 HF Sinclair (DINO) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the independent energy company had gained 9.82% over the past month, outpacing the Oils-Energy sector's loss of 0.9% and the S&P 500's loss of 3.29% in that time.
+Heading into today, shares of the independent energy company had gained 4.54% over the past month, outpacing the Oils-Energy sector's gain of 1.45% and the S&P 500's loss of 8.4% in that time.

 Investors will be hoping for strength from HF Sinclair as it approaches its next earnings release, which is expected to be November 7, 2022.
-In that report, analysts expect HF Sinclair to post earnings of $4.72 per share.
-This would mark year-over-year growth of 268.75%.
-Meanwhile, our latest consensus estimate is calling for revenue of $8.47 billion, up 80.7% from the prior-year quarter.
+In that report, analysts expect HF Sinclair to post earnings of $4.63 per share.
+This would mark year-over-year growth of 261.72%.
+Our most recent consensus estimate is calling for quarterly revenue of $8.47 billion, up 80.7% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for HF Sinclair.
+Any recent changes to analyst estimates for HF Sinclair should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 7.09% higher.
-HF Sinclair is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 6.23% higher within the past month.
+HF Sinclair is currently sporting a Zacks Rank of #1 (Strong Buy).

-Valuation is also important, so investors should note that HF Sinclair has a Forward P/E ratio of 4.09 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 28.44.
+Looking at its valuation, HF Sinclair is holding a Forward P/E ratio of 3.93.
+This valuation marks a discount compared to its industry's average Forward P/E of 26.24.

-It is also worth noting that DINO currently has a PEG ratio of 0.36.
+We can also see that DINO currently has a PEG ratio of 0.34.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Alternative Energy - Other industry currently had an average PEG ratio of 1.72 as of yesterday's close.
+The Alternative Energy - Other was holding an average PEG ratio of 1.59 at yesterday's closing price.

 The Alternative Energy - Other industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 48, putting it in the top 20% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 59, which puts it in the top 24% of all 250+ industries.

+To follow DINO in the coming trading sessions, be sure to utilize Zacks.com.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report